harness/drone-artifactory/docs/XRAY_SCAN_README.md

-A plugin to upload files to Jfrog artifactory.
+A plugin to scan artifacts in Jfrog Artifactory using Xray

 Run the following script to install git-leaks support to this repo.
 ```